fmager/real-time/m0_introduction/README.md

 all of the exercises.
 This is for doing a course version or if you REALLY want to learn all the guide has to offer.

+### Level 5
+The secret bonus level!
+It is the one where you do levels 1-4 and read all the further reading sections (which are more academically rigorous).

 ## How to use the materials as a teacher
 If you are a teacher who wants to make use of this material, feel free to use the [course site](https://absorensen.github.io/real-time-visual-and-machine-learning-systems/).